May 24, 2021

 Sejal Bhavsar, M.D. contributes to topics such as Pediatric Infectious Diseases.

-In the United States, the Pfizer-BioNTech COVID-19 vaccine has now been authorized by the Food and Drug Administration (FDA) for emergency use in children 12 to 15 years of age.
-This same vaccination had already been authorized for children aged 16 and older.
+Update – 9/23/21 – In the United States, the Pfizer-BioNTech COVID-19 vaccine has been authorized by the Food and Drug Administration (FDA) for emergency use in children 12 to 15 years of age.
+This same vaccine has received full approval for children aged 16 and older.

 While this may be a welcome piece of news for many parents, you may have some questions before you’re ready to sign your child up for an appointment.
 We connected with experts across Hackensack Meridian Children’s Health to get your questions answered: